Development Impact Tax is due when you obtain a building permit and upon issuance of a certification of final inspection.

 Building permits are issued by the Department of Licenses and Inspections.
 You must pay 50% of the tax when the building permit is issued and 50% when the certificate of final inspection is issued.

 You must calculate your total construction costs when you submit your building permit application.
 If you need to adjust your construction costs, you must submit an amended building permit application in eCLIPSE before your construction is completed and your permit is closed.

 Tax rates, penalties, & fees

 The Development Impact Tax rate is 1% of construction or improvement costs.
 You can learn more about how to calculate these costs.

 What happens if you don't pay on time?

-If the tax is not paid in full and on time, you will accrue interest and penalties from the date of building permit issuance.
+If the tax is not paid in full and on time, you will accrue interest and penalties thirty days after the approval of final inspection.
 The City will also withhold your certificate of final inspection if you do not pay the tax.